TomCP20/OpenGL-3D-Cellular-Automata/README.md

-# OpenGlTemplate
+# OpenGL 3D Cellular Automata

-A template for OpenGL projects.
+A 3D Cellular Automata written with OpenGL.

 ## Build and Run